-Greg Brown is in his 21st season as a radio and television play-by-play announcer with the Pirates.
-Only Bob Prince and Lanny Frattare have called more games than Brown, who has described the action of more than 3,200 games in his career behind the mic.
+Greg Brown is in his 24th year as a radio and television play-by-play announcer with the Pirates.
+Only Bob Prince (28 years) and Lanny Frattare (33 years) have called more games than Brown, who has described the action of more than 3,500 games in his career behind the mic.

 Known for his outgoing personality and passion for the ballclub, Brown has made the phrase "Raise The Jolly Roger" synonymous with a Pirates victory and "Clear The Deck, Cannonball Coming" his signature home run call.

 Greg's association with the Pirates began in 1979, when he interned in the Promotions department while attending Point Park College.
 Following the World Series that year, Brown worked as the clubhouse manager during the Instructional League program in Bradenton, Florida.
 His 10-year stint in the Bucs front office included work in the Sales, Public Relations and Broadcasting departments.
 Greg also served as the team's public address announcer during the 1987 campaign.
 In 1988, he was a sports anchor on WFMJ-TV in Youngstown, OH.